 You can see Berkeley’s proximity to Oakland and San Francisco in this map.
 The Marina is on the western end of Berkeley, while the hills of Tilden Regional Park serve as the eastern border.

+Exploring the city is pretty easy.
 The heart of Berkeley is relatively flat, so it’s easy to get around by walking or biking.
 Local buses and rideshare services are also readily available.

 Getting Here: How Far is Berkeley From Oakland And San Francisco?